kovalevivan/library-management/README.md

 Password: admin
 ```
 ## Introduction
-The idea of the project is to try the following frameworks in educational purpose.
+The idea of the project is to try the following frameworks for educational purposes:

 - Server
   - Spring Boot